Wandang/TwitchPlaysAutoChess/README.md

 The generated text files can be loaded in OBS (and probably other streaming programs as well) to show the currently read commands

+There is an example OBS scene/overlay inside the assets folder that can be imported into OBS.

 ## Important notes